Dr Carey Pridgeon, DR Nazaraf Shah

 What is Copyright

-- Copyright is legal right that protects the use of your work once your idea has been physically expressed.
+- Copyright is legal right that protects the use of your work once your idea has

 - Valid in the country of origin or certain economically co-operating